Here we go, 800-282-2882, if you want to be on the program.

 And they're thinking about doing it in Italy.

-And they said there's a one-time deal, only going to do it once.
+And they said, there's a one-time deal, only going to do it once.

-It's an emergency, it would never, never, never do it anywhere else.
+We're never, never, never do it anywhere else.

-Because there hasn't been any worldwide shock or outrage.
+Now they're thinking about doing it in Italy because there hasn't been any worldwide shock or outrage.

-What what what's the White House reaction?
+What's the White House reaction?

 I would refer you to the Treasury Department.

-We're obviously monitoring the situation uh right now.
+We're obviously monitoring the situation right now.

-The our general proposition is that we uh you know believe it's very important uh for Europe to take steps necessary as they have been to both grow and deal with uh sovereign debt issues, but as regards this particular situation, I would refer you to Cyprus beyond saying that we're monitoring it.
+Our general proposition is that we believe it's very important for Europe to take steps necessary, as they have been, to both grow and deal with sovereign debt issues.

 Go talk to the Treasury.

-The first thing they would do is unilaterally oppose this, we stand against the seizure of private property.
+The first thing they would do is unilaterally oppose this.

 Blah, blah, blah, blah, blah.